 Capitala Finance is a newly organized Maryland corporation formed on February 21, 2013 for the purpose of acquiring equity interests or assets of existing private funds, raising capital in this offering and thereafter operating as an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a BDC under the 1940 Act.
-Subject to final SBA approval, after completion of the Formation Transactions, we will have two SBIC-licensed subsidiaries that also intend to elect to be treated as BDCs under the 1940 Act.
+Subject to SBA approval, after completion of the Formation Transactions, we will have two SBIC-licensed subsidiaries that also intend to elect to be treated as BDCs under the 1940 Act.
 The Formation Transactions will be executed as follows:

-- 100.0% of the limited partnership interests of Fund II, as well as 100.0% of the membership interests in its general partner, Fund II GP, which were collectively valued at approximately \$52.0 million as of June 30, 2013, will be exchanged for approximately 2.4 million shares of our common stock issued to the limited partners of Fund II and Fund II GP, based on the June 30, 2013 valuation set forth above, adjusted for assets that were acquired or disposed of by the Legacy Funds, as well as distributions paid to the Legacy Investors, subsequent to June 30, 2013, and assuming an initial offering price of \$20.00 per share in this offering.
-Our Board of Directors will determine and approve the final aggregate consideration paid for such interests.
-Fund II had approximately \$52.2 million of SBA-guaranteed debentures outstanding as of June 30, 2013. - 100.0% of the limited partnership interests of Fund III, 100.0% of the membership interests in its general partner, Fund III GP, and certain assets of Fund III Parent Fund, which were collectively valued at approximately \$128.5 million as of June 30, 2013, will be exchanged for approximately 6.2 million shares of our common stock issued to the sole limited partner of Fund III and of Fund III GP, based on the June 30, 2013 valuation set forth above, adjusted for assets that were acquired or disposed of by the Legacy Funds, as well as distributions paid to the Legacy Investors, subsequent to June 30, 2013, and assuming an initial offering price of \$20.00 per share in this offering.
-Our Board of Directors will determine and approve the final aggregate consideration paid for such interests.
-Fund III has approximately \$150 million of SBA-guaranteed debentures outstanding as of June 30, 2013. - 100.0% of the limited partnership interests in Florida Sidecar Fund, as well as 100.0% of the membership interests in its general partner, Florida Sidecar Fund GP, which were collectively valued at \$2.2 million as of June 30, 2013, in exchange for an aggregate of approximately 0.1 million shares of our common stock issued to the limited partners of Florida Sidecar Fund and Florida Sidecar Fund GP. - We will acquire certain assets of Fund I, valued at \$8.5 million as of June 30, 2013 (\$7.2 million as of the Formation Transactions) in exchange for an aggregate of approximately 0.3 million shares of our common stock issued to Fund I.
+- 100.0% of the limited partnership interests of Fund II, as well as 100.0% of the membership interests in its general partner, Fund II GP, which were collectively valued at approximately \$52.0 million as of June 30, 2013, will be exchanged for approximately 2.4 million shares of our common stock issued to the limited partners of Fund II and Fund II GP, based on the June 30, 2013 valuation set forth above and assuming an initial offering price of \$20.00 per share in this offering, subject to adjustment to reflect any changes in the value of such membership and general partner interests through the date of the Formation Transactions.
+Our Board of Directors will ultimately determine and approve the aggregate consideration paid for such interests.
+Fund II had approximately \$52.2 million of SBA-guaranteed debentures outstanding as of June 30, 2013. - 100.0% of the limited partnership interests of Fund III, 100.0% of the membership interests in its general partner, Fund III GP, and certain assets of Fund III Parent Fund, which were collectively valued at approximately \$128.5 million as of June 30, 2013, will be exchanged for approximately 6.3 million shares of our common stock issued to the sole limited partner of Fund III and of Fund III GP, based on the June 30, 2013 valuation set forth above and assuming an initial offering price of \$20.00 per share in this offering, subject to adjustment to reflect any changes in the value of such membership and general partner interests through the date of the Formation Transactions.
+Our Board of Directors will ultimately determine and approve the aggregate consideration paid for such interests.
+Fund III has approximately \$150 million of SBA-guaranteed debentures outstanding as of June 30, 2013. - We will acquire all of the assets of Fund I, valued at \$8.5 million as of June 30, 2013 (\$7.2 million as of the Formation Transactions) and all of the assets of Florida Sidecar Fund, valued at \$2.2 million as of June 30, 2013, in exchange for an aggregate of approximately 0.5 million shares of our common stock issued to the limited partners of Fund I and Florida Sidecar Fund.

-We received conditional SBA approval to permit completion of the Formation Transactions, which approval is conditioned upon our completion of this offering and the Formation Transactions in the manner described in this prospectus.
-Subject to final SBA approval, upon completion of the Formation Transactions, we will own the Legacy Portfolio, which had a collective value of approximately \$315.6 million as of June 30, 2013, subject to adjustment to reflect any changes in the value of such membership and general partner interests through the date of the Formation Transactions.
+We expect to receive SBA approval to permit completion of the Formation Transactions prior to pricing of this offering, which approval will be conditioned upon our completion of this offering and the Formation Transactions in the manner described in this prospectus.
+Upon completion of the Formation Transactions, we will own the Legacy Portfolio, which had a collective value of approximately \$315.6 million as of June 30, 2013, subject to adjustment to reflect any changes in the value of such membership and general partner interests through the date of the Formation Transactions.